EndPointCorp/lg_ros_nodes/README.md

 ## Making new release

-- newly created ROS nodes need to be listed in the `pack-debs` script for CI server to build them and distribute to the `aptly` repository, after CI build is finished, check that the debs exist in `aptly` under an URL corresponding to the release tag
+- after CI build is finished, check that the debs exist in `aptly` under an URL corresponding to the release tag

 - release from the `master` branch